mirako77/java/JAX-RS/JerseyDemos/ReadMe.txt

-This is a JAX-RS REST application build with maven + Jersey
+This is a JAX-RS REST application build with maven + Jersey 2.25 + JaxRs 2.0.1

 for build: mvn clean package